franklyinnovations/bot-framework/README.md

 # Botler - Build contextual chat bots

-Botler was developed to let [fynd](https://fynd.me) build [fyndbot](https://m.me/shopfynd) a contextual-aware chatbot to be everyone's favorite personal shopper.
+Botler was developed to let [fynd](https://fynd.me) build [fyndbot](https://m.me/shopfynd).
+We wanted a contextual-aware chatbot to be everyone's favorite personal shopper.
 We found that many chatbots and pre-exisiting chatbot frameworks were fine at simple action => response behavior, but weren't great at using contextual clues to prove a more fluid experience.

-A second goal of Botler was to provide as much general out-of-the-box language functionality as possible.
-We shouldn't keep reiventing the NLP wheel.
+Another goal of Botler was to provide as much general out-of-the-box language functionality as possible.
+We shouldn't keep reiventing the NLP wheel and the more pre-defined behavior everyone adds, the smarter all the bots get.

 ## Components
 Botler uses three components to build a bot, **intents**, **actions** and the **reducer**.